vercel/next.js/contributing/core/adding-features.md

 # Adding a new feature

 Anyone can propose a change to Next.js.
-However, adding new features often requires community discussions.
+However, adding new features often requires community discussions before proceeding with the implementation.

-Things to consider:

-- Aligning expectations
-- Understanding the consequences with regards to:
-  - Backward compatibility
-  - The lifetime of a feature
+Therefore, before opening a PR, you should use the [Feature Request discussion template](https://github.com/vercel/next.js/discussions/new?category=ideas) and collect feedback.

+## Why use a discussion?

+The discussion's goal is to achieve the following:

+1. **Verify the validity of the feature request**: The community can upvote discussions.
+Highly upvoted feature requests are more likely to be considered.
+2. **Understanding the consequences**: Any feature added to Next.js is likely to be around for a while and _has to be maintained_.
+This means that a new feature has to cover many use cases, needs to consider how it affects the ecosystem, and so on.
-- to look at and understand historical reasons for the current behavior or lack of the feature -, which GitHub discussions is more suited for than issues.
+3. **Look at and understand historical reasons for the current behavior or lack of the feature**: There might be a reason why a feature does not exist, or why the current implementation is in a certain way.
+There must be a solid reasoning to change this, as the feature needs to be maintained even after it is added.
+(See 2.)

+## Examples

+The Next.js uses RFCs (Request For Comment), which you can find in [this discussion category](https://github.com/vercel/next.js/discussions/categories/rfc).
+Reading through these, you can get a better understanding of what is expected to be included in a good feature request.